chandramouli16/Git-Github-basics/README.md

 # Git-Github-basics
-This Repository Contains basic learning stuff for beginners in git amd github along with commands cheetsheet in txt file.
+This Repository Contains basic learning stuff for beginners in git and github along with commands cheetsheet in txt file.

 A brief intro: